One of the first questions someone may ask when thinking about owning a bearded dragon as a pet is, “What do bearded dragons eat?”.

 Bearded dragons will eat just about any fruit and vegetables that you offer.
 It is best to offer fruits and vegetables chopped into bite sized pieces.

-When feeding an adult the sizes of the food can be about the same size as for a human.
-It is always best to go with a somewhat smaller size when possible.
+It is always best to go with a somewhat smaller food particle size when possible.
 You don’t want to offer pieces that are large enough to choke the bearded dragon.
+Never feed a bearded dragon any food that is larger than the distance between its eyes.

 Here are some of the best raw vegetables and fruit to feed your bearded dragon.